SSMT and COVID-19

 Online Instruction – Now that we have resumed live classes on campus, most classes are held live on campus.
 Students will continue to attend some science and theory classes online.
 The online classes are streamed live, and include opportunities for participation.
 SSMT has created dynamic and effective visual presentations to anchor lectures and discussions.
 Students’ performance and enjoyment of online classes has generally been similar to what occurs in live classes.

-Limited Class Size – To accommodate distancing, class size has been limited to 10-12, depending on the classroom.
-We have started three day classes and two night classes since the pandemic began; because of the limited size, all have had waiting lists.
+Limited Class Size – To accommodate distancing, class size has been limited, depending on the classroom.
+Update June 19, 2021: We have started eleven classes since the pandemic began, including groups that started online in the spring and summer of 2020.
+Nine of the eleven classes have had wait lists.
 People exploring the possibility of attending SSMT are encouraged to begin the process early.